mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/05_tdm_gui_product_window.md

 # Product Windows

 A TDM Product represents a system or application installed in the source or target environment.
-For example, the UAT1 environment contains CRM and Billing products.
-Each product can have multiple data sources (interfaces).
-For example, the Billing product has the Billing and Usage DBs.
+For example, the UAT1 environment contains CRM and Billing Products.
+Each Product can have multiple data sources (interfaces).
+For example, the Billing Product has the Billing and Usage DBs.

 A TDM Product contains the following components:

-- Product name, a logical name that identifies the product (system).
+- Product name, a logical name that identifies the Product (system).
 For example, CRM.
-- Product versions, the versions of the product as defined in testing environments.
+- Product versions, the versions of the Product as defined in testing environments.
 For example, Production and Development.

 - Logical Units (LUs).

 ## BE and LU Product Relationship

-Each BE and LU combination can be attached to one product only.
-However, a product can have LUs belonging to different BEs.
+Each BE and LU combination can be attached to one Product only.
+However, a Product can have LUs belonging to different BEs.

-The following example displays the relationship between a BE, LU, and Product:
+The following example displays the relationship between a BE, LU and Product:

 ![be-prod-lu](images/be_lu_product_relation.png)